bit101/wire/README.md

 - A decent set of 3d primitives:
   - Sphere
+  - Circle
   - Cylinder
   - Cone
   - Box
+  - Pyramid
   - Torus
+  - Torus knot
   - GridPlane
   - Spring
   - Text
-- Most of these can be rendered as:
+- Where it makes sense, most of these can be rendered as:
   - Wireframe, with configurable longitudinal and latitudinal sections
   - Random points on the surface
   - Random points filling the object